Phobos (moon): Solar transits

 An observer situated on the Martian surface, in a position to observe Phobos, would see regular transits of Phobos across the Sun.
 Several of these transits have been photographed by the Mars Rover Opportunity.
-During the transits, Phobos's shadow is cast on the surface of Mars; an event which has been photographed by several spacecraft.
+During the transits, Phobos casts a shadow on the surface of Mars; this event has been photographed by several spacecraft.
 Phobos is not large enough to cover the Sun's disk, and so cannot cause a total eclipse.